Finding the best car for you

 8. Do you want to lease or buy?

-Leasing and buying a car carry different financial burdens.
+Leasing and buying a car carry different financial implications.
 Leasing is a good option if you want the newest vehicle available without paying as much each month, but you won’t recoup the amount you spend by trading in your car at the end of the lease.
 Additionally, you’ll have to keep a close eye on the condition and cleanliness of your vehicle, and you may have to contend with mileage caps.

 The bottom line

 The key to driving out of the dealership satisfied with your new vehicle is preparation.
 Decide what’s important to you before you pick a car.
-Style may be more important than size, fuel economy may be more important than seating.
+Style may be more important than size, and fuel economy may be more important than seating.
 Each factor has its pros and cons, so do your research to find the car that will suit your needs for years to come.